Mariusz Duda/Steven Wilson

 For Earthly Thinking

-Dzyan were named for the Stanzas of Dzyan, a supposed ancient Tibetan text, quite possibly forged in the late 19th century by H.P.
+Dzyan were named for The Stanzas of Dzyan, a supposed ancient Tibetan text, quite possibly forged in the late 19th Century by Russian mystic and Theosophist H.P.
 Blavatsky.
-Their third and last release, Electric Silence, is a pretty bonkers stoned-out Krautrock album, with a considerable Eastern influence on several tracks.
+Their third and last release, Electric Silence, is a bonkers, stoned-out Krautrock album, a considerable Eastern influence evident on several tracks.
 Eddy Marron's sitar and tambura playing are added to the ethnic pot-pourri, along with more standard rock and folk instrumentation, although the title track is pretty much the only one to stick to the standard electric guitar/bass/drums format.
 Difficult to isolate highlights when you're not really into the style, but if you go for that trippy, Eastern thing, you could do a lot worse.

-The 'Mellotrone' (why?!) was played by both Marron and bassist Reinhard Karwatky, although side one of the original album seems to be 'Tron-free.
-Khali, on the other hand, has more 'Tron choir than you could shake a stick at, quite possibly being both players improvising on two machines, though that's a complete guess.
-There are a few flute chords on For Earthly Thinking, although that's it on the 'Tron front.
+The 'Mellotrone' (why?!) was played by both Marron and bassist Reinhard Karwatky, although side one of the original album seems to be Mellotron-free.
+Khali, on the other hand, has more Mellotron choir than you could shake a stick at, quite possibly being both players improvising on two machines, though that's a complete guess.
+There are a few flute chords on For Earthly Thinking, although that's it on the Mellotron front.
 So; if you like that Krautrock thing, you'll be well away here, although fans of more standard prog should probably steer clear.
-One full-on 'Tron track, so the decision's yours.
+One full-on Mellotron track, so the decision's yours.